-When calculating quality-adjusted life-years (QALYs), we accounted for preferences for year of life varying by age, as well as utility losses associated with specific events (e.g., colonoscopy) or health states (e.g., time with CRC).
-The approach we used is similar to that used by the CISNET breast cancer group in their 2016 analysis for the USPSTF.
+When calculating quality-adjusted life-years (QALYs), we accounted for preferences for a year of life varying by age, as well as utility losses associated with specific events (e.g., colonoscopy) or health states (e.g., time with CRC).
+The approach we used is similar to that used by the CISNET breast cancer group in their 2016 analysis for the USPSTF.90

-Estimates of how preferences for a year of life vary according to age were obtained from the agerelated utility weights from Hanmer et al. We assumed no disutility from performing stool tests themselves, but for all tests, we accounted for the disutility associated with waiting for test results.
-Disutilities for colonoscopy were based on a study by Swan et al. and were assumed for a duration of 36 hours, based on a study by Jonas et al. We assumed the same disutility for sigmoidoscopy and CTC as for colonoscopy, but for shorter time periods because the lack of sedation reduces the time to resolution of normal activities and means that the patient does not require an escort to and from the procedure.
+Estimates of how preferences for a year of life vary according to age were obtained from the agerelated utility weights from Hanmer et al.91 We assumed no disutility from performing stool tests themselves, but for all tests, we accounted for the disutility associated with waiting for test results.
+Disutilities for colonoscopy were based on a study by Swan et al.92 and were applied for a duration of 36 hours, based on a study by Jonas et al.93 We assumed the same disutility for sigmoidoscopy and CTC as for colonoscopy, but for shorter time periods because the lack of sedation reduces the time to resolution of normal activities.
 See Appendix 3 for more details on the inputs for QALY calculation.